Skip to main content

 The whole process typically takes between one and two hours, depending on the complexity of the tooth and how many canals it contains.
 Front teeth usually have one canal and are faster.
 Molars often have three or four canals and take longer.

 At Bonin Dental Care, Dr. Bonin prioritizes patient comfort and transparency.
-He’ll explain what he sees on X-rays, discuss why the tooth needs treatment, and explain the procedure step-by-step before you’re numb.
+He’ll explain what he sees on X-rays, discuss why the tooth needs treatment, and walk you through the procedure and the referral before anything happens.
 This reduces anxiety considerably because understanding what’s happening removes a lot of fear.

 When to Save a Tooth Versus Extract It